 Skip to content

-How to Setup BirdNET-Go on a Raspberry Pi
+How to Install BirdNET-Go on a Raspberry Pi

 16 February 2026

-BirdNET-Go is our preferred open-source software package to run real-time bird detection.
-It is a high-performance AI application that analyses live audio feeds 24/7 to identify, record, and visualize bird sounds.
+BirdNET-Go is our preferred open-source package for running real-time bird detection.
+It’s a high-performance application that analyses live audio feeds 24/7 to identify, record and visualize bird sounds.

-Next step is to set up the software required to run BirdNET.
-Firstly, we need to put an operating system on the memory card.
-The easiest way to do this is to use the Raspberry Pi Imager tool, which you can download for Windows and macOS here: https://www.raspberrypi.com/software/
+First we need to put an operating system on the microSD card.
+The easiest way is the Raspberry Pi Imager tool, available for Windows and macOS at raspberrypi.com/software.

-Start the imager tool and follow the steps below:
+Start the imager and follow the steps below:

 1. Select your device type from the list.